-Twenty hallmarks of fake trans personae
+Twenty hallmarks of trans hoaxes

 1. Transwomen